Explore Options to Help Preserve Your Tooth

 If you’re considering root canal treatment in Bunbury, it’s completely normal to have questions about the cost.
 We believe in transparency, so here’s what you can expect:

-• As a general guide, the cost of root canal treatment depends on the number of canals and the condition of the tooth, as well as the type of restoration needed.
+• As a general guide, the cost of root canal treatment depends on the number of canals involved.
+Pricing can also vary depending on the tooth’s condition and the type of restoration required:

 • Estimated costs may include: